How to Automate High Value Conversions with Google Ads Conversion Set Bidding and CallTrackingMetrics

 Guest post by Tony Chopp, Founder of Claim Your Space

-Before the introduction of bid automation, a large portion of time was dedicated to setting CPC bids.
-Setting them, adjusting them.
-Pushing them up for higher ad position and more search impression share.
-And pulling them down for lower cost-per-lead and higher ROAS.
-Watching for new competitors and adjusting accordingly.
+Before the introduction of bid automation in 2016, a large portion of time was dedicated to setting cost-per-click (CPC) bids.
+Setting them, adjusting them, pushing them up for higher ad positions, and more search impression share.
+And then pulling them down for lower cost-per-lead and higher return-on-ad-spend (ROAS), watching for new competitors, and adjusting accordingly.
 Finding the right mix that worked in a particular marketplace and for an individual client.

 It was a continuous, never-ending endeavor.